unicode-org/cldr/docs/ldml/tr35-info.md

 ### <a name="rgScope" href="#rgScope">`<rgScope>`: Scope of the “rg” Locale Key</a>

-The supplemental `<rgScope>` element specifies the data paths for which the region used for data lookup is determined by the value of any “rg” key present in the locale identifier (see [Region Override](tr35.md#RegionOverride)).
+The supplemental `<rgScope>` element specifies the data paths for which the region used for data lookup is determined by the value of any “rg” key present in the locale identifier (see [Region Override](tr35.md#RegionOverride) and [Region Priority Inheritance](tr35.md#Region_Priority_Inheritance)).
 If no “rg” key is present, the region used for lookup is determined as usual: from the unicode_region_subtag if present, else inferred from the unicode_language_subtag.
 The DTD structure is as follows:

 ```xml
 <!ELEMENT rgScope ( rgPath* ) >